What alternatives to animated GIF are there?

 Browser support chart: https://caniuse.com/#search=avif.

 Ezgif allows you to create, convert, split, and edit AVIF files using most of our tools.
+Read our complete AVIF guide to learn more about creating and working with animated AVIF images.

 Demo in AVIF format AVIF image, 87.4 KB, 67 frames